renvder/cf-workers-nav/README.md

 **2026-09-20**
 * Performance: Tailwind CSS is now precompiled and embedded in the page instead of being loaded from `cdn.tailwindcss.com`; Google Fonts no longer blocks the page from starting; the login check no longer runs twice at startup; the "Loading…" indicator shows from the first paint; idle dialog overlays are fully hidden (`display: none`) instead of sitting invisibly on top of the page.
-* Docs: added the iOS 26 / 27 Safari note and developer notes for regenerating the embedded styles.

 **2026-09-19**
 * Dark mode: the page now truly follows the system theme, including live switching.
 A manual choice is saved only when **Remember Settings** is on, and enabling that option now saves the theme actually in use.
 Added `color-scheme` / `theme-color` so native controls and the mobile browser bar match the theme.